stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 Neat.
 Let me finish this subsection with some notes:

-* Make sure to `public export` marshallers such as `ToCell` and `FromCell` because the values of `toCellType` and `fromCellType` must be known at compile time
+* Make sure to `public export` marshallers such as `ToCell` and `FromCell` because the results of `toCellType` and `fromCellType` must be known at compile time.
-* One might wonder why we did not add a second parameter to the `ToCell` and `FromCell` interfaces, instead of returning the SQLite from an interface function.
-I tried both versions, but it turned out that type inference works *much* better with single-parameter interfaces (even if we define a dependency between the parameters).
-  In addition, single-parameter interfaces work well with the heterogeneous containers in `Data.List.Quantifiers`, so this spared us from adding some additional list-like data types for wrapping our `ToCell` proofs.
+* One might wonder why we did not add a second parameter to the `ToCell` and `FromCell` interfaces instead of returning the SQLite from an interface function.
+I tried both variants, but it turned out that type inference works *much* better with single-parameter interfaces, even when only one parameter is used for interface resolution.
+In addition, single-parameter interfaces work well with the heterogeneous containers in `Data.List.Quantifiers`, so this spares us from adding some additional list-like data types for wrapping our `ToCell` proofs.
 * At first, there was only one interface wrapping the functionality of both `ToCell` and `FromCell`.
-However, there are datatype that are easy to convert in one direction but very hard or impossible to implement in the other.
+However, there are data types that are easy to convert in one direction but very hard or impossible to transform in the other.
 For instance, there are `FromCell` implementations for `Nat` and `Integer`, while the `ToCell` implementations are currently missing, because it's not clear how to do that without potential loss of information (unless we convert large integers to `TEXT` or `BLOB`, which is then somewhat inconsistent with the numeric type).
-* I'm also planning to provide derivable marshallers for refinement types from the [idris2-refined](https://github.com/stefan-hoeck/idris2-refined) library, but these are not available yet.
+* I'm planning to provide derivable marshallers for refinement types from the [idris2-refined](https://github.com/stefan-hoeck/idris2-refined) library, but these are not available yet.